accesslabs/suada-mcp/README.md

 This MCP implementation provides a bridge between AI models (like Claude) and Suada's powerful data processing and reasoning capabilities.

+We provide integrations to to the following platforms, with more to come in the future:

+- Slack
+- Notion
+- Google Analytics
+- Hubspot
+- Linear
+- Zoho
+- Jira

 ## What is MCP?

 Model Context Protocol (MCP) provides a standard way for language models to interact with external tools and data sources.
 This implementation allows Claude and other MCP-compatible models to: